 - 1. What body fluids should you avoid sharing during sexual activity?
 The answer is (d) all of the above-semen, vaginal secretions, and blood. - 2.
-Is this statement true or false-"An HIV-positive drug user should use a condom even if his or her partner is also HIV-positive"?
-The answer is (a) true-even if your partner is HIV-positive you should use condoms to protect both of you against additional infections or drug resistant virus. - 3.
-What are some of the reasons why a person who is HIV-positive should care about practicing safer sex?
-The answer is (d) all of the above-a compromised immune system makes you vulnerable to infections, you should be altruistic-care about the welfare of others, and you'll want to avoid risk of re-infection with a strain of HIV that is resistant to treatment. - 4.
+Injection drug users should use condoms even if they are monogamous (have sex with only one partner).
+The answer is (a) true-even if you and your partner are HIV-positive you should use condoms to protect both of you against additional infections or drug-resistant virus. - 3.
+Which of the following is a reason why a drug user should care about practicing safer sex?
+The answer is (d) all of the above-drug use may have compromised your immune system, making you more vulnerable to infection, you should care about the possibility of infecting others with STDs, and you could be infected with a strain of HIV that is resistant to treatment. - 4.
 What are the three little words to remember before having sex?
-The answer is (c) latex, latex. - 5.
+The answer is (c) latex, latex, latex. - 5.
 Which of those listed was an unsafe sexual practice?
-The answer is(d) all of the above-oil-based lubricants damage latex condoms, lambskin condoms don't protect against HIV, and opening a condom package with your teeth can tear a latex condom.
+The answer is (d) all of the above-oil-based lubricants damage latex condoms, lambskin condoms don't protect against HIV, and opening a condom package with your teeth can tear a latex condom.